maroontress/StyleChecker/README.md

   if its type is `System.Type` and every argument for it is a `typeof()` operator.
 - [UnnecessaryUsing](doc/rules/UnnecessaryUsing.md) &mdash;
-  Avoid `using` statements for some types that have no resources to dispose.
+  Avoid `using` statements for some types that have no resources to dispose of.

 ### Settings